dilner1/Garden-Gnome-Blog/README.md

 ## Development Bugs
 - Link to Edit post breaking open_post.html - error = Reverse for 'edit_post' with no arguments not found.
 - In urls.py in this order update/<slug:slug>
-- Add post:slug to end of url link in open_post.html so it looks like {% url 'edit_post' post.slug%}
+- Added post:slug to end of url link in open_post.html like this {% url 'edit_post' post.slug%}

 - on sign in user is registered but error appears ConnectionRefusedError at /accounts/signup/ [Errno 111] Connection refused